I MARRIED MY FIANCEE IN THE U.S. OR

 B. What If I Would Like My New Spouse to Travel or Work

 Because of the long processing times for Adjustment petitions, clients typically ask: What do I do while my adjustment petition is pending for my new Spouse if I would like her or him to travel and work?
 The answer is that there are two "quickie" petitions which are available for filing and which are typically decided in approximately ninety (90) days.
 These petitions allow travel and work permission for your new Spouse.
-These are: the Form I-131 Application for Travel Document (current filing fee $305, unless filed with the Filing Fee for I-485), and the Form I-765 Application for Employment Authorization (EAD) (current filing fee $340, unless inlcuded with the Filing Fee for I-485).
+These are: the Form I-131 Application for Travel Document (current filing fee $305.00, unless included with the Filing Fee for I-485), and the Form I-765 Application for Employment Authorization (EAD) (current filing fee $340.00, unless included in the Filing Fee for I-485).
 Immigration Service has cautioned adjustment applicants that they must secure I-131 Travel Authorization before traveling abroad or otherwise their adjustment petitions are considered abandoned and they may be not be able to return to the U.S. See USCIS Press Release.
 Please also note that adjustment interviews and final petition approvals cannot be done while an adjustment applicant is physically traveling outside the U.S., and therefore if your case is reached while you are away, final adjustment approval must wait for your return to the U.S.